syncfusion-content/windowsforms-docs/WindowsForms/Smith-Chart/Exporting.md

 # Exporting as an Image

-SfSmithChart control provide a support for exporting the smithchart control as an image in the different image format.
+SfSmithChart control provide a support for exporting the smith chart control as an image in the different image format.

 Based on the filename extension the SfSmithChart has built-in support to save the image in the following formats.